-The water supply demands from the build-out are constrained by water availability, resulting in a constraint on build-out potential of 0.003452231 MGD, which is 18 percent of the land-based total build-out demand.
-The remaining wastewater utility capacity, after all RMP build-out demands are met, is constrained by water availability.
+The water supply demands from the build-out are not constrained by water availability.
+The remaining wastewater utility capacity for the Musconetcong SA, after all RMP build-out demands are met, is not constrained by water availability.

 Municipal Capacity Conditions and Analysis